-Che Fu goes Kung Fu and travels to a music video version of Chinatown, for this opium-smoked, shadowy Alicia Williams-directed clip.
-The oriental styles suit the mellow groove of the song right down to the Mao collars.
-As always, the award-winning singer puts in a great performance, as an infatuated singer who is In the Mood for Love.
+Che Fu goes Kung Fu and travels to a music video version of Chinatown, in this shadowy clip directed by Alicia Williams.
+The oriental styles suit the mellow groove of the song, right down to the Mao collars.
+The award-winning singer makes the moves, while harbouring an infatuation for a beautiful DJ whose face is "dancing in my head".

 Prolific music video director Sophie Findlay offers a humourous take on all those army film and TV shows (Full Metal Jacket, Tigerland et al) with the bad-arse drill sergeant and badgered recruits.
 Commanding Officer Mareko barks orders to the beat to his troops, The Deceptikonz.

-'Brother' is a song about Smashproof's South Auckland neighbourhood and how these hip hop stars want it to change — crime and violence are not the only options.
-It's an urgent message, delivered via a simple but powerful drive-by concept by director Chris Graham.
-The clip made it into mainstream news media for a scene bluntly inspired by a high profile incident where a businessman stabbed a young tagger.
-Features raspy-voiced singer-songwriter Gin Wigmore features during the chorus.
+Chart-topper 'Brother' is about Smashproof's South Auckland neighbourhood, and how the hip hop trio want it to change — crime and violence are not the only options.
+It's an urgent message, delivered via a powerful, Tui award-winning drive-by video from music video director Chris Graham.
+The clip made it into mainstream news media for a scene bluntly inspired by a high profile incident, where a businessman stabbed a young tagger.
+Singer-songwriter Gin Wigmore features during the chorus.
 'Brother' broke local chart records, after spending eleven weeks at number one.

-Director Chris Graham toys with the concept of black and white in this performance-based clip, which accompanies possibly New Zealand's best-known remix.
-Graham shoots Scribe and company in colour, but apart from skin tones makes every ‘colour’ used either black or white: including the hoodies, caps, milk bottles ... and dog.
-Film speed is tweaked to the beat and the result is monochrome magic.
-The performances by Scribe himself and his crusading crew of NZ hip hop luminaries (Savage, P-Money, David Dallas/Con Psy).
+Director Chris Graham toys with black and white in this performance-based clip, which accompanies possibly New Zealand's best-known remix.
+Graham shoots Scribe and company in colour, but apart from skin tones makes every ‘colour’ used either black or white: including the hoodies, caps, milk bottles ... and the dog.
+Film speed is tweaked to the beat, and the result is monochrome magic.
+Scribe is joined by a crusading crew of Kiwi hip hop luminaries (Savage, P-Money, David Dallas/Con Psy).
 'Not Many' originally topped the charts as half of a double A-side, alongside 'Stand Up'.

 "Samoa mo Samoa!" — King Kapisi blends his Samoan roots with hip hop culture in this video shot on Samoa's ring roads.
 The hip hop music video standby of the drive-by gets revised Pasifika-style, and the fire poi, papase'ea sliding rocks, lavalava, coconuts, and colourful Apia buses make this clip staunchly fa'a Samoa.

-Shot on location, Chris Graham's gleeful clip could double as a travel promo for beautiful Samoa.
-In the absence of any special effects at all, the video radiates warmth and sincerity, and aided by remarkably slick editing and a cheeky sense of humour, this creation is a real treat.
-"Feelstyle was always very humble and reserved - until I called 'Action!' - at that point the transformation was incredible.
-His performances were simply magic!"
-Chris Graham - Feb 09
+Shot on location, this gleeful clip could double as a travel promo for beautiful Samoa.
+In the absence of special effects, the video radiates warmth and sincerity, aided by remarkably slick editing and a cheeky sense of humour.
+Director Chris Graham also helmed clips for hip hop classics 'Brother' and 'Not Many'.